cyrsis/wsbdegenerate/README.md

 ##Accomplishments that we're proud of

-For once we have a way to claim the rightful of our ownership
+For once we have a way to claim the rightful of our ownership on everything

 ##What we learned
 Why mobile first for this project